MarcoSchapira/Nebula--Legal-Documents/Privacy-Policy.md

 ## 1. Introduction

-Thank you for using our app (Nebula Quant), a stock market paper trading simulator and backtesting tool.
+Thank you for using our app (Stratify), a stock market paper trading simulator and backtesting tool.
 We are committed to protecting your privacy and handling your information responsibly.
 By using the App, you agree to the terms described in this Privacy Policy.